Lab 3: GUI development

 </a>

-To elaborate on whats happening in the above code:
+Whats happening in the above code?

 - The